Allianzcortex/FBRank/README.md

 #### What Is It ?

-FBRank is a terminal tool which can help you review football information
+FBRank is a terminal tool that can help you view soccerball information

 #### Usage